rhymeswithmogul/yankeesbythenumbers/README.md

 (Get-Content -Path 'facts.csv' -TotalCount $NUMBER_YOU_WANT)[-1]
 ```

+## Did **you** use this?
+Yes.
+Visit [https://TightenThisShitUp.com](https://tightenthisshitup.com) for a live demo.
+The number it pulls for facts is the number of men left on base by the 2021 Yankees.
+(Not good enough?
+There is an "easteregg" parameter to really see it in action.
+Don't abuse my bandwidth without making a donation.)

 ## *May* I use this?
 This work is licensed under a [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).